pca006132/PCC/syntax.md

 ## Command properties
 Command properties are defined by their prefix:
 + by default: UpdateLastExecution:1b, auto:1b, none conditional, chain command block
-+ r: auto:1b, repeating command block
++ rcb: auto:1b, repeating command block
-+ i: auto:0b, impulse command block
++ icb: auto:0b, impulse command block
 + ?: conditional
 + 1: auto:1b
 + 0: auto:0b
 + r: raw command(command after it will not be further parsed)

 > Only ?: and r: prefixes are allowed in procedures.
+> One more prefix for procedures: !:, which is the inverse of conditional(run when the previous command fail).

 You can inherit prefixes by writing a line with prefixes **only**, and commands which need to inherit them have to be indented for 1 more level.
 ```